 Q: How do I say "I miss you so much" in French?

 A: You can say "Tu me manques tellement" or "Tu me manques énormément."
-Both phrases emphasize the intensity of your feelings.
+Both phrases stress the intensity of your feelings And that's really what it comes down to..

 Q: Is it correct to say "Manque-tu"?